aagricola/18-df/04-week_CNC/README.md

 ## Homework

-- Complete your cut on the CNC if you did not in class.
-Either come during homework hours.
-The tech on duty or Ryan McKibbin should be able to help you if they are not busy with other work, or schedule a time for me to come help you.
-Take a photo and put it in your folder
 - Review [RhinoCAM 2015 Mill Reference](https://mecsoft.com/wp-content/uploads/2015/09/RhinoCAM_2015_MILL-Reference_Sample.pdf)
 - Optional reading if you really want to understand CNC operations better: [Six Key Concepts Needed to Master CNC Programming](https://www.pmpa.org/docs/default-source/technical-conference/pdf-handout83ead2ae46706df9a22bff0000aff8c6.pdf?sfvrsn=0)
 - REMINDER: PROJECT WORK WEEK NEXT WEEK.
 I will be gone, but I expect you to still come to the lab to work on your project.
 By 3:30pm on the 27th, I would like for you to send me a project statement, a screenshot or saved image of what you did in Rhino that day, as well as any questions that may have popped up. **This email that you will send is how I will count your presence and participation for that day!** Caleb will be a tech on duty if you need immediate help, but I will also try to be available by email as much as possible.